I just finished watching the grdxgos launch event and I need to tell you about what happened.

 What matters is the intelligence connecting everything.

 I watched demos where the system shifted resources between devices based on what you were doing.
-No manual settings.
+No manual tweaking required.
 No app switching.
-Just smooth transitions that made sense.
+Just smooth transitions that actually made sense.

 The philosophy was clear.
 Technology should serve you.
 Not the other way around.